Catapult Dynamics and Phase Transitions in Quadratic Nets: Experiments

 \section{Experiments}

 Here we will present experimental results for quadratic models and two-layer, homogenous nets.
+Notably, the experimental choices are for clarity and numerical stability.
+They are not essential to observe catapult dynamics.
+In the following we find qualitatively similar behavior under a wide range of settings.
 Further details and experiments, including extensions to more generic quadratic models and datasets, can be found in Appendix \ref{app:more_experiments}.